HBartechko/Automated-ELK-Stack-Deployment/README.md

 For Filebeat playbook

 - Part 1: Installing Filebeat on the DVWA Container
-1. First, make sure that the ELK server container is up and running: o	Navigate to http://[your.VM.IP]:5601/app/kibana.
-Use the public IP address of the ELK server that you created. o	Click 'Explore on my Own' o	If you do not see the Kibana server landing page, open a terminal on your computer and SSH into the ELK server.
+- Make sure that the ELK server container is up and running:
+- Navigate to http://[your.VM.IP]:5601/app/kibana.
+Use the public IP address of the ELK server that you created.
+- Click 'Explore on my Own'
+--If you do not see the Kibana server landing page, open a terminal on your computer and SSH into the ELK server.
-	Run docker container list -a to verify that the container is on.
+- Run docker container list -a to verify that the container is on.
-	If it isn't, run sudo docker start elk.
+--If it isn't, run sudo docker start elk.
-2. Use the ELK server's GUI to begin installing Filebeat on your DVWA VM. o	Navigate to your ELK server's IP address:
+-Use the ELK server's GUI to begin installing Filebeat on your DVWA VM.
+--Navigate to your ELK server's IP address:
-	Click Add Log Data.
+- Click Add Log Data.
-	Choose System Logs.
+--Choose System Logs.
-	Click on the DEB tab under Getting Started. o	Here you will find the most up-to-date Filebeat installation instructions for Linux.
+- Click on the DEB tab under Getting Started.

-o	Note that you do not need to do anything on this page.
-Since Filebeat is open source, it is updated frequently.
-Therefore, specific details around installation can change.
-This site will always have the most up-to-date instructions.
+-
-Part 2: Creating the Filebeat Configuration File
+- Part 2: Creating the Filebeat Configuration File
-3. Next, we will create a Filebeat configuration file, after which we will create the Ansible playbook file. o	At that point, we will translate the instructions in the DEB tab into a new Ansible play, which you will use to automatically install Filebeat on your DVWA machines.
-	Translating installation instructions to reusable playbooks is a common task for modern infrastructure teams.
-Being able to explain the value of this task and the plays you've created will be valuable in job interviews.
-	Creating this play will allow you to easily install Filebeat on any machine you want to monitor later, whether for class, work, or a personal project. o	Open a terminal and SSH into your jump box:
+- Open a terminal and SSH into your jump box:
-	Start the Ansible container.
+- Start the Ansible container.
-	Use the correct Docker command to attach to your Ansible container. o	As mentioned earlier, the Filebeat installation instructions require you to create a Filebeat configuration file.
+- Use the correct Docker command to attach to your Ansible container.
-	You will need to edit this file so that it has the correct settings to work with your ELK server.
-•	You can use the provided template for the Filebeat configuration file: o	Filebeat Configuration File Template.
-	Note that when text is copy and pasted from the web into your terminal, formatting differences are likely to occur that will corrupt this configuration file.
-•	Using curl is a better way to avoid errors and we have the file hosted for public download HERE o	Run: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
+-	Run: curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml
-•	 root@6160a9be360e:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml
+-- root@6160a9be360e:/etc/ansible# curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > filebeat-config.yml

-•	   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
-•	                                 Dload  Upload   Total   Spent    Left  Speed 100 73112  100 73112    0     0   964k      0 --:--:-- --:--:-- --:--:--  964k
-4. Once you have this file on your Ansible container, edit it as specified: o	The username is elastic and the password is changeme. o	Scroll to line #1106 and replace the IP address with the IP address of your ELK machine. o	output.elasticsearch: o	hosts: ["10.1.0.4:9200"] o	username: "elastic"
+- Once you have this file on your Ansible container, edit it as specified:
+-- The username is elastic and the password is changeme.
+-- Scroll to line #1106 and replace the IP address with the IP address of your ELK machine.
+-- output.elasticsearch:
+-- hosts: ["10.1.0.4:9200"]
+-- username: "elastic"
-password: "changeme"
+-- password: "changeme"
-o	Scroll to line #1806 and replace the IP address with the IP address of your ELK machine. o	setup.kibana:
+-- Scroll to line #1806 and replace the IP address with the IP address of your ELK machine.
+-- setup.kibana:
-host: "10.1.0.4:5601"
+-- host: "10.1.0.4:5601"
-o	Note that the default credentials are elastic:changeme and should not be changed at this step. o	Save this file in /etc/ansible/files/filebeat-config.yml.
+- Save this file in /etc/ansible/files/filebeat-config.yml.
 Part 3: Creating the Filebeat Installation Play
 5. Next, create a new playbook that installs Filebeat and then copies the Filebeat configuration file you just made to the correct location. o	On the Ansible VM, create a playbook file, filebeat-playbook.yml.